 The NICHD Network conducts trials related to preventing and treating HIV infection and its complications in newborns, infants, children, adolescents, and pregnant women.
-Since 1987, the Maternal and Pediatric Infectious Disease Branch (MPIDB) has funded the NICHD Network, currently composed of 15 domestic sites in 11 states and territories and 14 international sites in Argentina, Brazil, Kenya, Tanzania, and Thailand, plus a Data Coordinating Center (DCC).
+Since 1987, the Maternal and Pediatric Infectious Disease Branch has funded the NICHD Network, currently composed of 15 domestic sites in 11 states and territories and 14 international sites in Argentina, Brazil, Kenya, Tanzania, and Thailand, plus a Data Coordinating Center (DCC).

-The NICHD Network was established to conduct a single clinical trial evaluating the use of intravenous immunoglobulin (IVIG) prophylaxis for bacterial infections in 376 HIV-infected children.
+The NICHD Network was established to conduct a single clinical trial evaluating the use of intravenous immunoglobulin prophylaxis for bacterial infections in 376 HIV-infected children.
 Over time, the network has expanded with changes in the demographics of pediatric and maternal HIV infection.
 The number and type of clinical trial sites in the network have changed, as well as the types of studies being done.

-In 1990, the NICHD Network began collaborating with the National Institute of Allergy and Infectious Diseases (NIAID)-funded Pediatric AIDS Clinical Trials Group (PACTG) to expand clinical trial availability at NICHD clinical trials sites.
+In 1990, the NICHD Network began collaborating with the National Institute of Allergy and Infectious Diseases (NIAID)-funded Pediatric AIDS Clinical Trials Group to expand clinical trial availability at NICHD clinical trials sites.
 This collaboration made it possible to conduct clinical trials further evaluating primary antiretroviral therapeutic agents, other therapies targeted at opportunistic infections, and interventions to prevent perinatal HIV transmission.
-This NIAID-NICHD Network collaboration continues today with the NIAID-funded International Pediatric Maternal Adolescent AIDS Clinical Trials (IMPAACT) Group.
+This NIAID-NICHD Network collaboration continues today with the NIAID-funded International Pediatric, Maternal, Adolescent AIDS Clinical Trials (IMPAACT) Network.

 As the HIV epidemic has evolved, so has the research addressed by the NICHD Network.
 In populations of women and children, research gaps related to HIV-associated co-infections such as tuberculosis (TB), hepatitis, and malaria have emerged as HIV research has become increasingly global in nature.
-As a result, the NICHD Network and NIAID-funded IMPAACT Group broadened their focus to include TB, malaria, hepatitis, and investigation of vaccines to prevent HIV-related or other high-priority infectious diseases in children, adolescents, and pregnant women, in addition to treatment of HIV infection.
+As a result, the NICHD Network and NIAID-funded IMPAACT Network broadened their focus to include TB, malaria, hepatitis, and investigation of vaccines to prevent HIV-related or other high-priority infectious diseases in children, adolescents, and pregnant women, in addition to treatment of HIV infection.

-In addition to its work with the IMPAACT Group, the NICHD Network collaborates with several other networks to design and conduct HIV-related trials, including the following:
+In addition to its work with the IMPAACT Network, the NICHD Network collaborates with several other networks to design and conduct HIV-related trials, including the following:

 - AIDS Clinical Trials Group